trammellmaurice/tactLayers/README.md

   UGV Light -- fast but lower armor and mid damage

   UAV Eye -- Spots for friendly assets:

     -- UGV Heavy attack in all directions while overhead -- UGV Light

     -- UAV Drop can hit UGVall
     -- Infantry can attack UGV

-  UAV Drop -- Can attack Infantry and turrets
+  UAV Drop -- Can attack Infantry and turrets:

     -- Drops with random probability in cardinal directions and under -- 1 in 5 chance

 Limited Stamina: (Move - Stop - Move)
-  Infantry -- Control UxS (Must be alive to use UxS)
+  Infantry -- Control UxS (Must be alive to use UxS):

     -- Can attack UGVL
     -- Can attack UAV E
     -- Can attack Infantry